 Preliminary Development Plans (PDPs) are created for each phase of development within a DSAP.
 They focus in to a finer level of detail and establish development standards for block and lot size; building height and setbacks; building façades and street orientation; streets and alleys; parking; multi-use pathways and sidewalks; public, civic and park space; landscaping; buffering and screening; signs; and public area lighting.
 PDPs are reviewed and approved by County Staff to ensure they are in compliance with the Sector Plan and the adopted DSAP.
 After a PDP is approved, site engineering plans and subdivision plats for individual projects are reviewed through the County site plan review process and approved for permitting.

-- Market Street Preliminary Development Plan (APPROVED April 2016)
+- Market Street PDP #1 Preliminary Development Plan (Revised May 2020)

 - Wildlight Signage Master Plan (Revised May 2020)